www.scantips.com

 We can compute Stop Number -3 to be f/0.35, but -2 for f/0.5 is considered a physical limit for a lens to be able to focus well.
 But f/1.4 or f/2.8 are often a reasonable practical limit (due to diameter, affecting size, weight, quality and cost).

 There is a choice for computing f/stop that you might occasionally see.
-Due to the actual f/Stop Numbers being multiples of √2, f/stop can optionally be computed as (√2)Stop Number, or as: sqrt(2Stop Number) (same math).
+Due to the actual f/stop Numbers being multiples of √2, f/stop can optionally be computed as (√2)Stop Number, or as: sqrt(2Stop Number) (same math).
 In math, when the 2 is moved outside the sqrt radical, it must become √2 out there.
 Same math, same everything.
 So FWIW, (√2)3 = 2.828 is the same as sqrt(23) = 2.828 (seen sometimes).

 StopNum